NativeScript/NativeScript/api-reports/NativeScript.api.md

 // nativescript-core/index.d.ts:125:5 - (ae-forgotten-export) The symbol "layout" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "CssProperty" needs to be exported by the entry point index.d.ts
-// nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "Style" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "CssAnimationProperty" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)